Jutho/TensorOperations.jl/docs/src/index.md

     array, where the result is a lower-dimensional array.
 As before, the actual implementation is provided by [Strided.jl](https://github.com/Jutho/Strided.jl).

-3.  **contraction:** Performs a general contraction of two tensors, where some indices of one array are paired with corresponding indices in a second array.
+3.  **contraction:** Perform a general contraction of two tensors, where some indices of one array are paired with corresponding indices in a second array.
 This is typically handled by first permuting (a.k.a. transposing) and reshaping the two input arrays such that the contraction becomes equivalent to a matrix multiplication, which is then